seetharamdamarla/personal-firewall/README.md

-# Personal Firewall with Python
+# Personal Firewall using Python

 A **personal firewall** is an essential security component that monitors and controls incoming and outgoing network traffic based on predefined rules.
 This project implements a **Python-based custom firewall** designed for individual users and developers who want deeper visibility and control over the network packets traversing their system.